 Food inflation forecast to increase

-This inflation will have varying impacts across the food and beverage industry – and while it’s good news for large supermarket players, others in the industry may well feel the price squeeze.
+This inflation will have varying impacts across the food and beverage industry.
+While it’s good news for large supermarket players, others in the industry may well feel the price squeeze.

-And given how integral food and beverage products are to the hospitality industry, rising food inflation is an essential factor to keep an eye on.
+And given the integral role of food and beverage products in the hospitality industry, rising food inflation is a critical factor to keep an eye on.
 For example, restaurants typically increase their menu prices when ingredient costs rise, but if wage inflation doesn’t keep pace, price increases may dampen consumer demand.

 Staff shortages set to linger

-Pandemic-related staff shortages have hit the hospitality industry particularly hard.
-According to the latest ABS Business Conditions and Sentiments Report, accommodation and food services businesses were the most likely to report difficulty with finding suitable staff to fill jobs.
+Staff shortages are another pressing challenge in the food and beverage industry today.
+According to the latest ABS Business Conditions and Sentiments report, accommodation and food services businesses were the most likely to report difficulty — 51% of businesses stated they were struggling to find suitable staff to fill jobs.

-What was an emerging issue in the hospitality industry back in 2020 is still one of the current trends in the food service industry in 2022.
-And, as per recent warnings from KPMG, it may remain a concern for the next three to five years.
+What was an emerging issue in the hospitality industry back in 2020, is still one of the current trends in the food service industry in 2023.
+And, as per warnings from KPMG, it may remain a concern for the next three to five years.

 Conscious consumers to drive growth

-Rising consumer concerns about environmental issues and sustainability are also forecast to drive growth in the food and beverage industry.
+Rising consumer concerns about environmental issues and sustainability are also forecast to drive food and beverage industry growth.

 Uptake of digitalisation and automation to increase

-However, the Australian Food and Grocery Council has warned that significant tech development investment in local food manufacturing is required, or the industry risks losing ground to imports.
+Technology in the food and beverage industry has come a long way.
+For example, e-commerce in the food and beverage industry has proliferated to match consumer preferences for online shopping.
+But the Australian Food and Grocery Council has warned that significant tech development investment in local food manufacturing is required or the industry risks losing ground to imports.

 Growth of meal prep kits and food boxes that offer consumers convenience